renee-renee/ad-marketing-ab-test-analysis/README.md

 ![Peak Ad Exposure by Time Period and Conversion](./tables/Peak_Ad_Exposure_by_Time_Period_and_Conversion.png)
 ![Peak Ad Exposure by Hour and Conversion](./tables/Peak_Ad_Exposure_by_Hour_and_Conversion.png)
 ## Recommendations and Next Steps
-Based on the findibngs from the test run:
+Based on the findings from the test run:
 - **Optimize Ad Exposure:** Focus on the hours and days that showed higher conversion rates, particularly in the early part of the week and during peak hours.
 - **Iterate on Campaign Messaging:** Test different ad messages to enhance engagement and conversion.
 - **Monitor Performance:** Continuously analyze data from the next 2 weeks to refine strategies and ensure campaign success.
+- **Understand the Extreme Data:** Understand the causes of the outliers data to ensure data quality control in the following analysis, through deep diving into the specific userID and checking with Product / Infrastructure Team to understand the data.